BigPolarBear1/factorization/README.md

 Additionally cuda support must be enabled.
 I did this on wsl2 (easy to setup), since it gets a lot harder to access the GPU on a virtual machine.

 UPDATE: Just uploading my work in progress for the day.
 Right now all the number theory except p-adic lifting is added to the PoC.
-I also realized, rather then having a 2d sieve interval of multiple quadratic/linear coefficients, we should keep it on disk.
+I also realized, rather then having a 2d sieve interval of multiple quadratic/linear coefficients in memory, we should keep it on disk.
 That way can build sieve intervals for all quadratic coefficients at the same time!
 Because there will be a lot of duplication with residues mod p... so we can really speed things up that way.
 I'll rewrite that 2d interval to have it all on disk tomorrow...